bminahan73/ccminer-aws-spot/README.md

 ### Important Note

 during deployment you will receive an email to SNS.
-You **must** click the link in the email or else you **will not** ereceive alerts when the configured dollar amount has been exceeded.
+You **must** click the link in the email or else you **will not** receive alerts when the configured dollar amount has been exceeded.